Reach-avoid games for players with damped double integrator dynamics: Conclusion

 \section{Conclusion}

-In this article, a reach avoid differential game with two damped double integrator players has been addressed.
-We first employed the Maximum Principle to investigate the properties of optimal strategy.
-Then, we analysed the multiple reachable region and isochrones of players, presenting an algorithm to calculate isochrones circumscribe and inscribe times.
+In this article, a reach-avoid differential game with two damped double integrator players has been addressed.
+We analysed the multiple reachable region and introduced a new type of attacker's dominance region.
 We highlighted that the attacker's dominance region has distinct properties compared to other dynamic models, such as simple motion.
-Our proposed method to construct the attacker's dominance region utilizes isochrones and defender's multiple reachable region.
-As a result, the attacker's dominance region is categorized into three different types.
-Strategies to reach certain parts in the attacker's dominance region are provided.
-Additionally, we conducted simulations to demonstrate the performance of proposed strategies across various scenarios.
+Strategies to reach certain parts in the attacker's dominance region were proposed and were proved to satisfy the necessary condition for the strategy to be optimal.
+Finally, performance of the proposed strategies in various scenarios was verified by numerical simulations.

-In future work, we will focus on developing the strategy to reach the second type attacker's dominance region.
-In addition, since the dominance region is not convex, we will explore the situations involving multiple minimal points.
-Other methods such as using retrogressive path equations also worth further investigation.
+Strategies in the following three scenarios are worth further investigation.
+(1) The shape of the third type of the attacker's dominance region is not completely determined yet.
+(2) If the attacker has to cross the second type of the attacker's dominance region to reach the terminal position, the defender can capture the attacker at some intermediate location.
+(3) The dominance region may not be convex, there are situations involving multiple minimal points.

 \appendices